-a) Responsibilities of the Board and management
+3.1 Responsibilities of the Board and management

-i) Conduct and ethics - Code of Conduct
+Code of Conduct

-Mirvac has a Code of Conduct ("Code") which espouses its core values and reflects the Recommendations in terms of the matters it addresses.
-The Code applies to the Board, executives, employees and contractors (known as "Workplace Participants").
-A copy of the Code is available on Mirvac's website: www.mirvac.com/about/corporate-governance.
+Mirvac has a Code of Conduct (Code) which reflects its corporate values and reflects the 3rd Edition Recommendations.
+The Code applies to the Board, employees, contractors, labour hire employees, suppliers, apprentices and work experience students (known as Workplace Participants) and any changes are approved by the Board.
+All material breaches of the Code are reported to the Board.
+A copy of the Code is available on Mirvac's website: www.mirvac.com/about/corporate-governance

-Mirvac is committed to maintaining a high standard of ethical business behaviour at all times and requires Workplace Participants to treat others with fairness, honesty and respect.
-The Code:
+Mirvac is committed to maintaining a high standard of ethical business behaviour at all times and requires Workplace Participants to conduct themselves in a professional, lawful, ethical and respectful manner.